matloff/TidyverseSkeptic/README.md

 well-intentioned.
 Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse**, which has led to a situation in which the unity and health of the language is at stake.
+And as noted, I think the Tidyverse is particularly harmful for beginning learners who have no prior coding background.

 [My bio is here.](http://heather.cs.ucdavis.edu/matloff.html) Specifically in terms of R, I've been an R user and developer since near the